SWUpdate: software update for embedded system

 Support of compound image

-The single image can be built automatically inside Yocto. meta-swupdate extends the classes with the swupdate class.
-A recipe should inherit it, and add your own sw-description file to generate the image.
+A single image can be built automatically inside Yocto. meta-swupdate extends the classes with the swupdate class.
+A recipe should inherit it and add an own sw-description file to generate the image.